Five Steps to Studying in Finland

 4. Wait for the Letter of Acceptance

 Waiting can be the hardest part!
-The HEIs you have applied to will inform all applicants of their admissions results at the same time.
+The universities you have applied to will inform all applicants of their admissions results.
 If you have been successful in your application, you will receive an official letter of acceptance.
 This letter will explain how to accept your place and how to get your Finnish education journey started.
-Remember to check the deadlines!
+Remember to check the deadlines for accepting your study place!

 5. Prepare for Arrival

-If you come from a non-EU/EEA country, you will need to apply for a residence permit.
+If you come from a non-EU/EEA country, you will need to apply for a student residence permit.
 You can find residence permit advice at www.migri.fi.
-Make sure that your application is made early enough.
+Make sure that your application is made early enough: we recommend you start you residence permit application as soon as you have received official confirmation on your admission.
 You should also apply for student housing immediately.
-Remember to arrange all the necessary insurance policies and find out when the semester begins.
+Remember to arrange all the necessary insurance policies and means of support - also find out when the semester begins.
 You are now ready to study in Finland!